omifounder/omifounder/README.md

-# 👋 Hi, I'm Om - AI-ML Applied Researcher

-# 🔬 Areas of Expertise
+# 🔬 AI-ML Applied Research - Areas of Expertise

 ## 😊 On Device - Emotional Intelligence (LLMs and SLMs)
 <table>